kteen2k/taewookang/_pages/about.md

 ---

 I'm Taewoo Kang, a Ph.D.
 Candidate in the Information and Media program at Michigan State University.
-My research explores *the impact of digital platforms on civic life*.
+My research interrogates *the impact of digital platforms on civic life* through *the application of quantitative and computational methods*.

 At the **micro level**, I investigate how digitally mediated communication shapes citizens’ socio-political attitudes, perceptions, and behaviors.
 At the **macro level**, I explore the function of digital infrastructure on civic engagement.

-Ultimately, my work seeks to understand how micro-level digital practices and macro-level digital architectures interact to support healthier democratic processes.
+Ultimately, my work aims to illuminate how the interplay between micro-level digital practices and macro-level digital architectures can foster healthier democratic processes.

 Recently, my micro-level research has focused on generative AI, particularly **Large Language Models (LLMs)**, both as a subject of inquiry and as a methodological tool in computational social science: